Kusumoto Ine: Education and early career

 Her reputation and connections in the Western-learning community won Ine the patronage of Date Munenari, whose favour extended to her daughter, now named Takako.
 As her mixed German–Japanese blood could lead her to suffer discrimination, Munenari had her change her name to Kusumoto Itoku.
 (Note: 楠本 伊篤 Kusumoto Itoku) He extended a modest official rice stipend to Ine, and she was expected to be ready to serve in the women's quarters at the castle; she was one of three doctors present when Munenari's wife Yoshiko gave birth in 1867.
 Ine had a busy practice in Uwajima and made frequent travel between Nagasaki and Uwajima during the 1860s.
 Munenari made effort on behalf of her father and Shūzō, who were arrested in 1861 in Edo by anti-foreign factions.
 Shūzō was released in 1865 and returned to Uwajima, where in 1866 he married Takako.

 Ine's mother died in 1869.
 About this time Ine studied obstetrics in Nagasaki with Antonius Bauduin, who pioneered ovariotomy there and was appointed to the Tōkō national medical school in Tokyo, which had just been renamed from Edo and where the Emperor had moved after his restoration.
 After other moves Ine also settled in Tokyo.
 There she became acquainted with Takako's half-brother Ishii Kendō, (Note: 石井謙道 Ishii Kendō, 1840–1882) the son of Ishii Sōken.
 Ine maintained contact in Tokyo with her half-brother Alexander, who worked for the British legation, and another half-brother Heinrich, who had worked there as an interpreter for the Austro-Hungarian legation since 1869.

 Later career and death

-Kendō and Shūzō won prestigious appointments in the capital, and in 1873, through her connections with Fukuzawa Yukichi and other Western scholars, she attended the birth of the child of Emperor Meiji's concubine Hamuro Mitsuko; the child was stillborn and Mitsuko died four days later.
+Kendō and Shūzō won prestigious appointments in the capital, and in 1873, through her connections with Fukuzawa Yukichi and other scholars of the West, she attended the birth of the child of Emperor Meiji's concubine Hamuro Mitsuko; the child was stillborn and Mitsuko died four days later.
 Ine received the considerable sum of 100 yen for her effort.
 Shūzō and Takako moved to Osaka in 1876, where Shūzō worked for the Osaka Hospital.
 In 1877 he became sick and died there.
 Takako became pregnant from an acquaintance and gave birth to a boy in 1879, whom Ine adopted as her heir and named Shūzō.
 Takako married the doctor Yamawaki Taisuke, with whom she had a further three children before his death in 1886.